-- 1.6 RBWM's approach to risk management stems from the Alarm/Airmic/IRM enterprise risk management approach. - 1.7 Risk is a normal part of business.
+- 1.6 RBWM's approach to risk management stems from the Alarm1/Airmic2/IRM3 enterprise risk management approach. - 1.7 Risk is a normal part of business.
 The understanding and management of risks is an integral part of the RBWM corporate governance framework. - 1.8 RBWM employees will adopt a consistent and systematic approach to managing risk.
-The management of risk is a responsibility of all senior managers in the council and it is important that risks are identified timely to support effective service delivery. - 1.9 RBWM manages specific project work through Verto project framework.
-This has a dedicated risk assessment methodology scaled to the project under consideration. - 1.10 Risks relating to health and safety are addressed through a separate policy. - 1.11 How successful RBWM is in dealing with the risks it faces can have a major impact on the achievement of the council's vision and strategic priorities.
+The management of risk is a responsibility of all senior managers in the council and it is important that risks are identified timely to support effective service delivery. - 1.9 RBWM manages specific project work through a number of stand-alone systems where the risk assessment methodology is scaled to the project under consideration. - 1.10 Risks relating to health and safety are addressed through a separate policy4. - 1.11 How successful RBWM is in dealing with the risks it faces can have a major impact on the achievement of the council's vision and strategic priorities.
 When management of risk goes well it often remains unnoticed.
-When it fails the consequences can be significant and high profile, for example, inefficient use or
+When it fails the

-&lt;sup>1 Alarm is the primary voice for public sector risk management in the UK.
+1 Alarm is the primary voice for public sector risk management in the UK.

-&lt;sup>2 Airmic promotes the interests of corporate insurance buyers and those involved in enterprise risk management.
+2 Airmic promotes the interests of corporate insurance buyers and those involved in enterprise risk management.

-&lt;sup>3 The IRM (Institute of Risk Management) provides risk management related education.
+3 The IRM (Institute of Risk Management) provides risk management related education.